Skip to main content

 13. Impact on Fertility

 There is evidence that vitamin C may play a role in reproductive health.
 In men, it helps protect sperm from oxidative stress, improving sperm quality and count.
 For women, vitamin C may help regulate hormone levels.
 Deficiency could potentially affect fertility by impacting these processes.
+Unexpected reproductive or hormonal symptoms can sometimes signal deeper nutritional imbalances that often go overlooked.

 14. Loss of Appetite and Weight Loss